andrew/ultimate-awesome/README.md

 - [Zorin-OS-Guide](https://github.com/mikeroyal/Zorin-OS-Guide) - Zorin OS Guide .
 - [Awesome-ML-Cybersecurity](https://github.com/opensci-hub/Awesome-ML-Cybersecurity) - Machine Learning For Cybersecurity.
 - [awesome-ai-security](https://github.com/ottosulin/awesome-ai-security) - A collection of awesome resources related AI security.
-- [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
 - [awesome-xmtp](https://github.com/xmtp/awesome-xmtp) - A curated list of awesome resources and projects built using XMTP.